bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 All other connections were placed to make routing the PCB traces simpler.

-PIC18F06Q40-I/SS, PIC18F06Q40T-I/SS, and PIC18F06Q40-E/SS are all functionally
+PIC18F06Q40T-I/SS, PIC18F06Q40-I/SS, and PIC18F06Q40-E/SS are all
-the same and differ only in thermal specifications and packaging.
+functionally the same and differ only in thermal specifications and packaging.

+To input the DCC signal in the correct voltage range a voltage divider is formed by R21 & R22.
+Because of the wide input range, and to generally protect the PIC, D21 is added to insure the input pin is never driven above +5V.

 ### H-Bridge